Jumping slugs: the tiny slimy acrobats of Northwest forests

 Unless you’re a malacologist, as mollusk experts are called, you’re unlikely to have seen or even heard of this half-inch-long creature: the Burrington jumping slug.

-Though its fans say the tiny mollusk has a certain charisma up close, it is camouflaged and furtive enough to evade detection by casual interlopers in its mossy rainforest habitat.
+Though its fans say the tiny mollusk is charismatic up close, it is camouflaged and furtive enough to evade detection by casual interlopers in its mossy rainforest habitat.

 Most slugs are known for slowly and slimily sliding along the ground, but at least a half-dozen species in Washington, Oregon, and Idaho are called jumping slugs for their habit of writhing and flopping like a fish out of water.
 Biologists believe it’s a defense mechanism.